go-skynet/localai-website/content/howtos/easy-setup.md

 ```

-This docker-compose file is for CPU Only
+This docker-compose file is for CPU Only:

 ```docker
 version: '3.6'